How to Create a Bootable Linux USB Flash and Install Linux in PC

 When it is downloaded, double-click on it and click on yes.
 It will be open immediately.

-Connect a USB which must be equal or greater than 2 GB of free space to your windows PC.
+Connect a USB that must be equal to or greater than 2 GB of free space to your Windows PC.

 [su_list icon=”icon: hand-o-right” icon_color=”#ff774a”]